lixilinx/FilterbanksBestPractices/README.md

 From top to bottom, we have 1) the prototype filter; 2) the four cosine modulation sequences; 3) the four modulated filters, i.e., element-wise products between the prototype filter and modulation sequences; 4) frequency responses of the four modulated filters.
 We see that these four filters cover the whole frequency range nicely.

 Here, I mainly focus on the DFT modulated filterbanks.
 Still, all these modulated filterbanks share the same math, and only difference in modulation sequences.
+Notably, 1) the periodicity of modulation sequences induces the polyphase structure; 2) trigonometric modulation series make FFT like fast algorithms possible.

 ### MIRROR symmetry if latency is unconcerned